 The Truth About High Protein Diets and Kidney Damage

-Kris Gunnars makes a case for increased protein intake not only being harmless, but potentially even having a protective effect.
+Kris Gunnars makes a case for increased protein intake not only to be harmless but potentially even have a protective effect.

 The Function of the Kidneys